How To Start An Import/Export Business

 You’ve selected product; now you must look for someplace to sell it!
 You will improve your odds of picking a winner if you cultivate a knack for tracking trends or even spotting potential trends.
 Getting in on the ground floor and importing or exporting a product before it becomes a super-seller in a country could be the business breakthrough of a lifetime!

-Do the homework and research the market beforehand to locate the best potential foreign market for your product or service.
-Two places to check are The World Bank’s "Ease of Doing Business" and globalEDGE’s "Market Potential Index."
+Do your homework and research the market beforehand to locate the best potential foreign market for your product or service.

 You might also check with local government officials to best determine sources for conducting market research.
 For example, in the United States, there are the Department of Commerce International Trade Administration’s Data and Analysis and the U.S. Census Bureau Foreign Trade, which governs the reporting of all import/export statistics.
 These resources are helpful for determining where in the world products and services are moving to and from, and why and how to get in on the action.